vuejs/it.vuejs.org/src/api/index.md

 - **Modifiers:**
   - `.stop` - call `event.stopPropagation()`.
   - `.prevent` - call `event.preventPredefinito()`.
+  - `.capture` - add event listener in capture mode.
+  - `.self` - only trigger handler if event was dispatched from this element.
   - `.{chiaveCode | chiaveAlias}` - only trigger handler on certain chiaves.

 - **Utilizzo:**